-Amazon Web Services provide a huge number of services for customers, that helps basic start-up organizations to a large enterprise customers.
+Amazon Web Services provide a huge number of services for customers, that helps basic start-up organizations to large enterprise customers.
 Amazon introduces or updates any new services as per their client needs.
 This strategy makes AWS a giant Cloud Computing provider.

-Manage Tags is a great feature to manage the tags from a single location and also create or update the common tags for all the EC2 services at one time like: Instances, Volumes, Security Groups, etc. This Manage Tags feature is available for EC2 only, but if it was available for other services like RDS, Elastic Cache or VPC, it could have added a great advantage to manage their services very easily.
+Manage Tags is a great feature to manage the tags from a single location and also create or update the common tags for all the EC2 services at one time like Instances, Volumes, Security Groups, etc. This Manage Tags feature is available for EC2 only, but if it was available for other services like RDS, Elastic Cache or VPC, it could have added a great advantage to manage their services very easily.
 You can learn more about tags from here.

 Modify the Reserved Instance Types

 Amazon has launched the modify reserved instance types like dividing 1 m3.xlarge RI to 2 m3.large RIs or combining the 2 m3.large RIs to 1 m3.xlarge RI.
 This is a great feature when we make any changes to our instance types to distribute or scale our resources.
 But this feature is limited to EC2 only.
-It will bring more savings for the customers, if this feature was expanded to other services Reserved Instances like RDS and Elastic Cache.
+It will bring more savings for customers if this feature was expanded to other services Reserved Instances like RDS and Elastic Cache.
 You can learn more about the Modify the Reserved Instance Types here.

 Security Groups “Copy to new”